Eddie Butler (baseball)

-Timothy Edward Butler (born March 13, 1991) is an American professional baseball pitcher for the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
-He previously played in Major League Baseball (MLB) for the Colorado Rockies, Chicago Cubs, and Texas Rangers.
-He also played in the KBO League for the NC Dinos.
+Timothy Edward Butler (born March 13, 1991) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Colorado Rockies, Chicago Cubs, and Texas Rangers, and in the KBO League for the NC Dinos.

 Amateur career

 Butler attended Greenbrier Christian Academy in Chesapeake, Virginia.
 After playing for the school's baseball team, The Virginian-Pilot named him to their All-Tidewater team in 2009, his senior year.
 The Texas Rangers selected him in the 35th round of the 2009 Major League Baseball draft.
 He did not sign and attended Radford University, where he played college baseball for the Radford Highlanders.

 In his junior year, Butler pitched to a 7–4 win–loss record and a 2.20 earned run average (ERA).
 He won the Big South Conference Pitcher of the Year Award.
 In 2011, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.